oof-bar/craftcms-do-apps/README.md

 [![Deploy to Digital Ocean](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/oof-bar/craftcms-do-apps/tree/main)

+> Psst!
+This button looks like it works, but you'll probably encounter one of about a dozen cryptic errors when trying to create your app—mostly having to do with [limitations of the App Spec system](https://docs.digitalocean.com/products/app-platform/how-to/add-deploy-do-button/#limits) for one-click deploys.
+It's best to just fork this repo and create a new App from within your Digital Ocean account.

 ## What's all this, then?

 We've been fans of [twelve-factor apps](https://12factor.net/) for a while now.
 To-date, Heroku has been our platform of choice due to its mature tooling and reliability—but it's expensive and slow.
 In some cases, the tradeoffs were acceptable—when we needed rock-solid support, uptime, and scalability, there really wasn't an alternative.